 Let me conclude with a quote from Dr. Nan Lu’s book, Traditional Chinese Medicine: A Women’s Guide to a trouble-Free Menopause, which offers great inspiration of how we should value menopause:

 “TCM sees menopause as a deep energy shift that extends beyond physical changes.
 It’s a natural and normal part of a woman’s life, yet it has the power to affect her mind, emotions and spirit.
 Menopause is an energy gateway—a unique chance for a woman to prepare her body, mind and spirit for a healthy, long life.
 It’s a time when she can heal, strengthen herself, and balance and harmonize her energies.
 Menopause creates the opportunity for a transformation, a new beginning, as a woman becomes free to discover, pursue or complete her life’s mission and touch her spirit—and the spirits of those around her—in a profound and meaningful way.”

-One of Dr. Dongfeng Zhou’s specialties is treating women with the symptoms of menopause.
-She has had much success using acupuncture and traditional Chinese herbal medicine to treat a wide array of conditions.
-Schedule a free consultation with her today.
+One of our specialties is treating women with the symptoms of menopause.
+We have had much success using acupuncture and traditional Chinese herbal medicine to treat a wide array of conditions.
+Schedule a free consultation with one of The Acupuncturists today.

 - A Women’s Guide to a trouble-Free Menopause, by Dr. Nan Lu

 - Chinese Medicine in Gynecology, 中医妇科学，China TCM Publisher, 2007